Diagnostics

 Why Does the Check Engine Light Come On After a Battery Change?

 When you disconnect the battery, the ECM loses its stored adaptive values and readiness monitors.
 When you reconnect, the ECM may temporarily throw codes because it needs to relearn fuel trims, idle speed, and sensor baselines.
+See our [OBD-II codes pillar guide](/codes/) for the complete code-by-code reference.

 Common Codes After Battery Replacement